Do you feel stretched thin, burnt out, wired, frazzled, emotionally overwhelmed or just plain exhausted from carrying so much for so long?

 Over the past five years, I’ve had the privilege of walking alongside NDIS participants across South Australia, offering counselling support through two community organisations and within my own private practice.

 In my work across organisations, LETSS (Lived Experience Telephone Support Service), and private practice, I’ve supported people through many forms of distress.
 This includes anxiety, depression, suicidal thoughts, PTSD from domestic violence, hearing voices, and deep grief and loss.
-I’ve also worked with single parents — mums and dads — overwhelmed by the stress of parenting.
-Many have turned to alcohol or quick comforts to numb pain or self-regulate.
-Together, we explore these survival patterns, coping mechanisms and begin to build more safety, more resources, capacity, and connection in the nervous system.
+I’ve also supported single parents—mums and dads—overwhelmed by the stresses of parenting and coping through patterns like alcohol use, overeating, or quick comforts to numb pain and self-regulate.
+Together, we gently explore these survival strategies and work to build greater safety, resources, capacity, and connection within the nervous system.

 In these roles, I’ve written therapeutic support letters for NDIS participants and worked closely with Recovery Coaches and Support Coordinators to support individuals in meeting their goals and reclaiming a sense of self, safety, and agency.